About the Journal

-The Canadian Medical Education (CMEJ) is an online open-access peer-reviewed journal exploring new developments and perspectives in medical education that may influence institutional, regional, and national policy and/or practices.
-First published in 2010, the Journal examines prominent issues relating to the formation, education, and training of health care professionals before and after licensure in Canada and internationally.
-The target audience includes clinician teachers, medical education researchers, practitioners and professionals, administrators, decision-makers, medical schools, universities and their trainees.
+The Canadian Medical Education Journal (CMEJ) is an online open-access peer-reviewed journal exploring new developments and perspectives in medical and health professions education that may influence institutional, regional, and national policy and/or practices.
+First published in 2010, the Journal examines prominent issues relating to health care professionals' formation, education, and training before and after licensure in Canada and internationally.
+The target audience includes clinician teachers, medical education researchers, practitioners and professionals, administrators, decision-makers, medical schools, universities, and their trainees.

 PEER REVIEW PROCESS

-The editors will be responsible for directing the manuscripts to the appropriate reviewers who have knowledge and/or expertise in the requisite fields.
-The CMEJ uses a blind review process, meaning that authors may be known to the reviewer, but the reviewer remains anonymous unless they choose to sign their review.
+The editors will be responsible for directing the manuscripts to the appropriate reviewers with knowledge and/or expertise in the requisite fields.
+The CMEJ uses a single blind review process, meaning that authors may be known to the reviewer, but the reviewer remains anonymous unless they choose to sign their review.
 Each manuscript will be accepted (sometimes on a conditional basis pending suggested revisions) or declined based on the reviewers' comments.
-In the case of a controversial ground breaking article that could have far-reaching impact on the field, further reviews may be sought.
+In the case of a controversial groundbreaking article that could have a far-reaching impact on the field, further reviews may be sought.
 The decision ultimately rests with the chief editor and associate editors.